 First novel coronavirus death in Belgium

-Belgium has recorded its first death from the novel coronavirus strain that is sweeping the globe, health officials said Wednesday.
-Maggie De Block, health minister in the caretaker federal government, said the victim was 90 years old.
+Belgium has recorded its first death from the novel coronavirus strain that is sweeping the globe and four staff at the European Commission have been taken sick, officials said Wednesday.
+Maggie De Block, health minister in Belgium's caretaker federal government, said the victim was 90 years old.

-The ministry is to hold a news conference later in the day, but as of Tuesday Belgium had recorded 267 cases of the coronavirus strain that causes COVID-19 disease.
-China remains the hardest-hit country overall with more than 80,000 cases and 3,000 deaths, out of 117,339 cases and 4,251 fatalities worldwide.
+As of Wednesday, Belgium had recorded 314 cases of the coronavirus strain that causes COVID-19, up from 267 the day before, according to the health ministry.
+China remains the hardest-hit country overall but the virus is spreading rapidly in Europe, in particular in Italy.

-But the virus is spreading rapidly in Europe, in particular in Italy, where the death toll had risen Tuesday by a third to 631.
-Belgium's first death was in Brussels, which in addition to being the Belgian capital is home to the headquarters of the European Union and the NATO alliance..
+Belgium's first death was in Brussels, which in addition to being the Belgian capital is home to the headquarters of the European Union and the NATO military alliance.
+On Wednesday, staff at the European Commission's Brussels headquarters received a mail telling them that four of their colleagues had tested positive for coronavirus and three more are being tested.

+This follows at least four positive tests in other EU institutions, and one each at NATO's headquarters in Brussels and its military command in Mons, in southern Belgium..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)